For the data computing scenarios : Offline Batch Job , Online Query/Report

 Comparing with RDB:

-The metadata is immature in QDBase, most of computation will begin from accessing data source, it will be a little tedious for simple operations.
+esProc has no metadata, most of computation will begin from accessing data source, it will be a little tedious for very simple operations.

 Comparing with Hadoop/MPP:

-The cluster function of QDBase has not many chances to be well-trained.
+The cluster function of esProc has not many chances to be well-trained.

 Comparing with Python: